 Analytics storage tag setting of Google Consent Mode controls the statistics cookies on your website based on the end-user’s consent.
 Thus, making Google Analytics modify its data collection based on the granular consent of every individual user.

-The magic of Google Consent Mode here, which makes it unique, is that if users don’t consent to statistics cookies, your website will still receive aggregate and non-identifying basic measurements and modelling data.
+The magic of GCM here, which makes it unique, is that if users don’t consent to statistics cookies, your website will still receive aggregate and non-identifying basic measurements and modelling data.
 Such as :

 - User’s agent (whether or not user landed on your website)